-The military’s contribution to the American civic character has been a positive one.
-But as society grows increasingly uncomfortable with the military's beliefs and duties—such as harsh training, strict discipline, and a preferential focus on battlefield excellence—both the national defense and national character are likely to suffer.
+The US military contributes to the American civic character by fostering and exemplifying the virtues of discipline and courage.
+But as American society grows increasingly uncomfortable with what the military has to believe and do to succeed on the battlefield, both the national defense and national character are likely to suffer.

 In spite of the national debate over the efficacy of state-level exams, whether assessments in civics enhance democratic education remains largely unexamined.
 This paper uses a large 2012 national survey of 18–24-year-olds to examine the potential effect of civics assessments on civic outcomes.